Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 ## Action Items

 - Benefits for Machine Learning.
-- Deploy a cluster with Platform9 Free Tier.
+- Deploy a cluster with Platform9 Free Tier. (<https://platform9.com/signup/>)
   - We will deploy a BareOS Cluster
     - Platform9 uses the term ‘BareOS’ to refer to a set of physical or virtual machines in your on-premises infrastructure that have a supported linux operating system installed that can be used to create an on-premises Kubernetes cluster.
 - Configure cluster storage with the CSI HostPath driver.
   - Deploy using the App Catalog.
 - Deploying a Jupyter notebook in your Kubernetes cluster.
-  - Deploy with the default container <https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html>
+  - Deploy with the default container for Tensorflow (<https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html>)
 - Get information about the notebook using Kubernetes commands.
 - Access the Notebook using a token.
 - Run “Hello, world!” on your Jupyter notebook.